AdamBien/headlands/README.md

 curl -i -XDELETE http://localhost:8080/headlands/resources/caches/workshops/entries

-### Submit and execute a cache processor to the workshops cache
+### Submit and execute a cache processor written in JavaScript (Nashorn) to the workshops cache.
+A cache processor has access to the entire cache with the specified name.
+The result is just a convenience Map which is going to be serialized and sent back to the client.

 curl -i --data 'function process(cache, result) {
     for each (entry in cache) {